Sustainable & Smart: Navigating Lean Supply Chain Frontiers

 • Use of digital tools and technologies

-Customer value encompasses all of the processes and people involved throughout the supply chain.
+Customer value encompasses all processes and people involved throughout the supply chain.
 The goal is to create a more agile, cost-effective, and customer-responsive supply chain.
 Implementing a lean supply chain requires a systemic change in mindset and operations.
 It often involves integrating digital transformation initiatives, such as mobile hardware and software applications, into traditional supply chain processes.

 Maximizing Supply Chain Strategy: A 10-Step Guide